OmarAglan/ArbSh/docs/DEVELOPMENT_TASKS.md

 ## Conclusion

-This document provides a roadmap for immediate and future development of the Simple Shell project, with a focus on supporting the Baa language ecosystem.
+This document provides a roadmap for immediate and future development of the ArbSh project, with a focus on supporting the Baa language ecosystem.
 By addressing these tasks in order of priority, we will create a robust terminal environment that properly supports Arabic text, essential for the Baa language's success.